ortus-docs/coldbox-docs/overview/installation.md

 > **Info** You can also install the latest bleeding edge version by using the `coldbox-be` slug instead: `install coldbox-be`

 ## Mapping Installation
-You can also install ColdBox outside of your webroot (secured) by just creating a global administrator mapping or a per-application mapping:
+You can also install ColdBox outside of your webroot (secured) by just creating a global administrator mapping or a per-application mapping by adding the following to your `Application.cfc`:

 ```js